 For the 3 (Exposure: private vs. implicit public vs. explicit public) × 2 (Moral belief: Low vs. High) × 2 (Emotion: shame vs. guilt) ANOVA mixed ANOVA, we found that two supported findings in the original article did not receive support from our replication and one supported finding was present but smaller (see Table 12B).
 We did not detect the crucial exposure × Emotion two-way interaction, as reported in the original article.
+Taken together, we conclude that the current study failed to replicate the core findings of Smith et al. (2002).

 Table 12-A

 Comparing Replication to Original Findings: Two-way ANOVAs